blokk-studio/bidi/README.md

 This repository contains the complete source code for the BIDI platform, including:

-* Smart contracts for token management and NFT creation.
+* Smart contracts written in Solidity for token management, creation and minting.
 * Frontend application for user interaction and NFT redemption.
+* HashPack wallet integration for secure transaction signing and account management.
-* Backend infrastructure for connecting to the Hedera network.
+* Client-side implementation of the Hedera SDK for blockchain interaction.

 ## About Us